h2oai/datatable/docs/manual/comparison_with_rdatatable.rst

 Comparison with R's data.table
 ==============================

-``datatable`` is closely related to R's `data.table <https://data.table.gitlab.io/data.table/index.html>`__ attempts to mimic its core algorithms and API; however, there are differences due to language constraints.
+``datatable`` is closely related to R's `data.table <https://data.table.gitlab.io/data.table/index.html>`__ and attempts to mimic its core algorithms and API; however, there are differences due to language constraints.

 This page shows how to perform similar basic operations in R's `data.table <https://data.table.gitlab.io/data.table/index.html>`__  versus ``datatable``.